chalmers-revere/opendlv.core/usecases/recording.velodyne16/README.md

-This folder provides the instructions for using proxy-velodyne16, a program which decodes a live stream from a VLP-16 lidar.
-A docker-compose file is provided to start all micro-services to decode VLP-16 packets and visualize them as 3D point cloud.
-It includes three services: odsupercomponent, odcockpit, and opendlv-core-system-proxy-velodyne16 (or proxy-velodyne16 for short). odsupercomponent is used for software component lifecycle management in OpenDaVINCI. odcockpit is a visualization tool of OpenDaVINCI. proxy-velodyne16 listens to VLP-16 packets and decodes them in real time.
+This folder provides the instructions for recording VLP-16 lidar data.
+A docker-compose file is provided to start all micro-services to decode VLP-16 packets, visualize them as 3D point cloud, and record VLP-16 data.
+It includes four services: odsupercomponent, odcockpit, opendlv-core-system-proxy-velodyne16 (or proxy-velodyne16 for short), and odrecorderh264. odsupercomponent is used for software component lifecycle management in OpenDaVINCI. odcockpit is a visualization tool of OpenDaVINCI. proxy-velodyne16 listens to VLP-16 packets and decodes them in real time. odrecorderh264 is used for recording.
 This tutorial assumes that git, Docker, and Docker Compose are installed.
 To install Docker, follow the tutorial: https://docs.docker.com/engine/installation/linux/ubuntulinux/

 ### Pull the OpenDaVINCI Docker base image